Homebuyer Buzz: Home Purchase Plans Not Impacted by the Pandemic

 A design trend called Cottagecore is here.
 According to Google trends, Cottagcore is happening.
 What does that mean?
 Think the opposite of minimalism, represented by a style that’s “reminiscent of something you’d see in a fairytale cottage.”
 Searches for the design trend are up significantly from January alone, possibly due to its soothing aesthetic.
 [The Zoe Report]

 Consumers are still optimistic about homebuying.
 The strong rebound in homebuying has shown consumers are back in the real estate market.
-According to consumer preference survey from realtor.com, 55 percent of respondents said they were more optimistic about buying a home despite the pandemic.
+According to a consumer preference survey from realtor.com, 55 percent of respondents said they were more optimistic about buying a home despite the pandemic.
 The survey also found stay-at-home orders helped them to save more money for a down payment.
 [Realtor.com]

 Accessory dwelling units have risen in popularity.
 A new Freddie Mac study found that there are 1.4 million properties across the U.S. with ADUs.
 First-time listings with ADUs increased the most in the last decade, particularly in the South and West regions of the country.
 ADUs, also known as in-law suites and granny flats, have been trending for their use not only as multigenerational spaces but for their possibilities as home offices.
 [Eye on Housing]